 The process of becoming a better Christian is simple in concept, but challenging in practice.
 Keep taking small steps forward and your reward will be an amazing relationship with Jesus.

-Here are the steps you can take to becoming a better Christian:
+Steps to becoming a better Christian:

 Step 1 – Get to Know Jesus

 Read the Gospels.
 Decide to live your life following Jesus’ example.
 He spells out the requirements for living a life pleasing to God in the Gospels.
 You might find my free Seeking Jesus Planners helpful for getting to know Him on a deeper level.

 Step 2 – Judge Yourself Against the Ten Commandments